bjrtx/RAG_PDF_QA/ReadMe.md

 - (Web) User interface with a prompt to easily ask questions

 To do so we will use:
-- LangChain to make the connection
+- LangChain to make the connection or LLamaIndex (datas connector)?
 ![LangChain](Scheme/LangChain.png)

 - ChromaDB as a vector database